-Jody Hamilton wasn’t always billed from Parts Unknown.
-He also didn’t always don a mask as “The Assassin,” where he generated the kind of heat that got him and his partner Tom Renesto in dire trouble on multiple occasions.
-Today, we remember one of professional wrestling’s greatest trainers, promoters, and masked men.
+As “The Assassin,” Jody Hamilton generated the kind of heat that got him in dire trouble on many occasions!
+We remember one of professional wrestling’s greatest trainers, promoters, and masked men.

 – Jody Hamilton